6 Stages of a Startup and What You Should Be Doing at Each One

 Stage 5: Scaling

-The next stage is scaling, or growing—further growing your customer base, your offerings, and your company itself.
+The next stage of a startup is scaling, or growing—further growing your customer base, your offerings, and your company itself.
 In this stage, which can start at year 2 to 3 and last for years, you iterate on what’s working and put processes into place to iterate faster.
 Continue optimizing your marketing strategies to efficiently pull in customers and increase your conversion rates.
 Build out your staff and infrastructure to support your growing workload.
 For the smoothest scaling up, build scaling mechanisms into your business plan from the beginning.
 How and when will you hire more employees?
 How will you expand your marketing?
 What about growing your physical premises and technological infrastructure?
 Keep in mind, however, that you’ll need to stay agile as you grow—the process can be unpredictable.
 Like refinement, scaling requires considerable awareness about your process.
 As a founder, this likely means limiting or delegating any non-essential tasks you are performing.
 “While scaling up, there may be many tasks on a daily or weekly basis that hold you back or slow you down,” advises Varshneya.
 “While scaling up, you want to channel all your focus on just one thing—growth.”

 Stage 6: Becoming Established

 Congratulations—your company is no longer a start-up, but an established enterprise.
 In this stage (likely year 3 or after), you may see considerable growth, although not at the dramatic rate you did while scaling up.
 Focus on increasing customer retention and loyalty, testing and refining your marketing strategies, and further developing your strengths.

 What You Need to Know to Make the Most of Each Startup Stage

 Of the 6 stages of a startup, which stage of start-up growth best describes your business’s current incarnation?
 Wherever you are on the start-up timeline, keep these tips in mind as you work toward the next.